ryun/git-hooks/README.md

 Run the `setup.sh` script.
 usage:

-    ./setup.sh path/to/repo
+    ./setup.sh /path/to/your/git/repo

 Bypassing the Checks
 --------------------
-Call git commit with the --no-verify flag
+Call `git commit` with the `--no-verify` flag